mbernat/wiktionary-parser/README.md

 These are some tools to process wiktionary XML dumps.

+To obtain such a dump go [here](https://dumps.wikimedia.org/enwiktionary/latest/) and download `enwiktionary-latest-pages-articles.xml.bz2`.

 ## Usage

 You need Esy, you can install the beta using [npm](https://npmjs.com):